 The next step is to apply for the tax number (TFN).
 For this you need your Australian phone number and a local address.
 Just use the address of your hostel.
 The TFN will be sent to you within 7 to 28 days.
 If it does not arrive, which is often the case, or you’ve changed the hostel you can also call the authority and they will give the TFN to you.
 It takes a few minutes to apply and you can easily do that online on the following page: https://iar.ato.gov.au/IARWeb/default.aspx?pid=4&sid=1&outcome=1

 Step 3: Complete bank account and pick up bank card

-To complete your bank account and pick up your card, you simply go to the nearest branch and follow the instructions: D Mostly, a bank employee sits down with you and explains a bit to you.
+To complete your bank account and pick up your card, you simply go to the nearest branch and follow the instructions: Mostly, a bank employee sits down with you and explains it to you.
 While you’re at it, be sure to ask for a superannuation account!
 It’s like a retirement account you need to work in Australia.
 The employer is required to pay X% of your salary into this account.
 Just before you leave Australia you can apply for the payout, since I do not want to live in Australia until you can get the pension: DWestpac Bank will apply for this account directly with you.
 The Commonwealth Bank can help you with this, but you have to open it online yourself.

 The next blog post is about my experiences and recommendations in Melbourne.
 Check it out!!!